 In general, there are four lectures and two tutorials session for each 10-CREDIT-POINT SUBJECT.
 A typical term is scheduled as follows:

 Self-revision & break

 In general, students’ performance will be gauged by two pieces of continuous assessment in the form of essay, report, case analysis, reflection paper, etc.

 13. What is the attendance requirement?

-An attendance of 75% is needed for the lecture component of each unit in order to complete the programme.
-For instance, students are required to attend three out of the four lectures of a 10-CREDIT-POINT UNIT in order to fulfil the attendance requirement.
+An attendance of 75% is needed for the lecture component of each subject in order to complete the programme.
+For instance, students are required to attend three out of the four lectures of a 10-CREDIT-POINT SUBJECT in order to fulfil the attendance requirement.